 What to expect after the procedure

-You may need to stay in hospital for a few days to recover from a laparotomy.
+It may be necessary to stay in hospital for a few days to recover from a laparotomy.
 Recovery is usually quicker with keyhole surgery.

 What can go wrong